colelawrence/decipad/apps/docs/docs/errors.md

 Expected table and associated column
 :::

-You passed a column that's not associated to the table.
+You passed a column that's not associated with that table.

-When creating a table, its columns are inherently associated to it.
+When creating a table, its columns are inherently associated with it.
 Functions such as `splitby` need this association.

 ```deci live
 OtherTable = {